 THE NEW MEXICO MUSEUM OF SPACE HISTORY

-Is one of 15 divisions of the New Mexico Department of Cultural Affairs.
-The Museum is composed of:
+One of 15 divisions of the New Mexico Department of Cultural Affairs.

 THE MUSEUM OF SPACE HISTORY

 Features a wide variety of space related exhibits including an interactive space shuttle simulator, a Moon rock brought back on Apollo 17 by New Mexico Astronaut Harrison Schmitt, and special tributes to Dr. John Paul Stapp and Dr. Robert Goddard.

 Commemorates the achievements of men and women who have furthered humanity's exploration of space.

 THE JOHN P. STAPP AIR & SPACE PARK

 Displays larger exhibits, such as the Apollo program's little Joe II rocket and the rocket sled that "Fastest Man Alive" Stapp rode to 632 mph.

 Commemorates aeromedical and space related tests which were crucial in developing components for NASA's Project Mercury orbital flights and the Project Apollo moon landings.

 THE CLYDE W. TOMBAUGH IMAX THEATER AND PLANETARIUM